eli-eric/ELI-panda/README.md

 ### Backend:

-API Gateway - [Echo](https://echo.labstack.com/) - High performance, extensible, minimalist Go web framework - for now it is one classic REST API but in one of the latest version it will have microservices architecture
+API Gateway - [Echo](https://echo.labstack.com/) - High performance, extensible, minimalist Go web framework - for now it is one classic REST API but in one of the future versions it will have microservices architecture

 ### Frontend:

-GUI to acces our data written in React using TypeScript
+GUI to acces our data written in [React](https://reactjs.org/) using [TypeScript](https://reactjs.org/docs/static-type-checking.html#typescript)

 # Database